Germany at the FIFA World Cup: 1990 World Cup Final v Argentina

 For this re-match of the 1986 Final, Argentina played extremely defensively.
 Defender Pedro Monzón became the first player ever to receive a red card in a World Cup final, only to be joined by teammate Gustavo Dezotti 22 minutes later.
 Although West Germany was the dominating side with 23:1 shots, it is fitting that the rough match was decided by a penalty kick taken by Andreas Brehme.

 Franz Beckenbauer achieved the feat to lose and then win a World Cup final each as player (1966, 1974) and manager (1986, 1990).

 2002 World Cup Final v Brazil

-With only one goal against during the six matches leading up to the final, hopes were on the German defence to withstand Brazil's star quality strikers.
+With only one goal conceded during the six matches leading up to the final, hopes were on the German defence to withstand Brazil's star quality strikers.
 Germany's playmaker Michael Ballack was suspended for the final after picking his second yellow card of the tournament in the semi-final against South Korea.
 Two goals from Ronaldo in the middle of the second half decided the match in favour of the South Americans and ensured their record fifth title.